fvcalderan/spong/README.md

 boxes and tap the `Connect` button.
 You can find a screenshot of the App inside the `images` folder.

+## Android App (remote control)
+Just like the iOS version, it's possible to play Spong using Android through the Tkinter version.
+Copy the file inside `Tkinter_spong` to your Android device and load them in `Pydroid 3`.
+It should work just like the iOS version.
+It's also worth mentioning that this version runs on desktop too, although there isn't really a reason to do so.
+You can find a screenshot of the App inside the `images` folder.

 ## Known bugs
-Since this is a very rudimentary implementation of multiplayer, with enough weirdness going on with TCP messages it's possible that the game loses sync and breaks (a socket might send/receive too much or too little).
-It's unlikely to happen on localhost or local network, though.
+- Since this is a very rudimentary implementation of multiplayer, with enough weirdness going on with TCP messages it's possible that the game loses sync and breaks.
+- If you play Spong on windows using the `windows-curses` library, the arrow keys will not work.